tri-cods/html-css/sections/01-introduction.md

 HTML is a markup language used to write web-based documents.
 It enables us to provide web browsers with information about the _content_ of a document.
 We can, for example, indicate that some part of our document is a paragraph, image, heading, or link.
 The browser uses this information when displaying the document for users.

-## Markup language vs. programming Language
+## Markup Language vs. Programming Language

 HTML is a *markup* language, not a programming language.
 Programming languages are used to transform data, by creating scripts that organize an output of data based on a particular input of data.
 A markup language is used to control the presentation of data.